lukeelten/openshift-vagrant/README.md

 vagrant up
 ```

-Two ansible playbooks will start on admin1 after it has booted.
-The first playbook bootstraps the pre-requisites for the Openshift install.
-The second playbook is the actual Openshift install.
-The inventory for the Openshift install is declared inline in the Vagrantfile.
+Four ansible playbooks will start on admin1 after it has booted.
+The first playbook bootstraps the prerequisites for OpenShift.
+After that the OpenShift installer - consisting of two playbooks - are run according to the [Origin documentation](https://docs.okd.io/3.10/install/running_install.html).
+Finally a post-installation playbook is run which grants the "cluster-admin" role to the admin user.

 The install comprises one master and two nodes.
 The NFS share gets created on admin1.